DucksAndNetherwort/pong-in-avr-asm/README.md

 - a laptop
 - a mouse
-- an external display
-- even an Oculus Quest 2 with ImmersedVR, once or twice, when I needed 3 displays
+- an external display, sometimes using an Oculus Quest 2 running ImmersedVR when 3 displays were neccecary

 Software/resources:

-- Google Chrome
+- Latest version of Google Chrome
-- Wokwi
+- Wokwi.com
 -  an AVR instruction set manual: http://ww1.microchip.com/downloads/en/DeviceDoc/AVR-Instruction-Set-Manual-DS40002198A.pdf
 - ImmersedVR, when I used my Quest
 - The atmega328p datasheet

 ## Procedure:

-(Note: none of this was written as I did it, everything is recalled from memory)

-First I got the display write function working, the job of which was to output the contents of the image buffer to the display. (past tense because I rewrite it later on)
+First I got the display write function working, the job of which was to output the contents of the image buffer to the display.

 Then, I tried to get the render function working.
 Due to a lot of errors and confusion, I rewrote the display write function to be simpler, though that wasn't the problem.